From Saint Lucia, to Nisse, to hidden almonds, Christmas in Scandinavia is a magical (if complicated) affair…

 Christmas wasn’t celebrated in Norway until as late as 1100, when the country was Christianised.
 Nowadays, Norwegian Christmas closely resembles Christmas in the other Scandinavian countries, but some traditions remain unique.
 These include leaving a sheaf of wheat out for the birds during Advent, and a bowl of porridge for Nisse on Christmas Eve (to guard the farm animals).

-Carol singing is popular and children often dress up as characters from the Nativity, travelling from house to house singing.
+Carol singing is popular and children often dress up as characters from the Nativity to travel from house to house.
 An array of cakes and biscuits are made during Advent, one of Norway’s most popular being the Julekake (Hole Cake), combining raisins, candied peel and cardamom.
 Porridge is eaten at lunchtime on Christmas Eve, served with butter, sugar and cinnamon.
 Dinner that evening consists usually of pork or mutton ribs served with surkal (finely chopped white or red cabbage cooked with caraway seeds and vinegar) and potatoes.
 After dinner, presents from friends and family are exchanged, and the next morning more presents are found under the tree, given by Father Christmas (Julenissen) or small gnomes (nissen).
 If you’ve been very good, you find some from both!